Doctrine of Lis Pendens in Transfer of Property Act

 The section is applicable to suits involving a title conflict over any immovable estate/Property, and it prohibits or restrains any transfer, alienation, or disposition of that immovable property in question while the lawsuits are pending or until a decision from a court of competent jurisdiction affects the opponent’s rights.

-According to the interpretation of Sec 52, Lis is presumed to begin on the date of the filing of the plaint and continues until the lawsuit or proceedings has been appropriately resolved with by a final order or decision when sufficient compliance or discharge of said decision or order has been attained.
+According to the interpretation of Sec 52, Lis is presumed to begin on the date of the filing of the plaint and continue until the lawsuit or proceedings have been appropriately resolved by a final order or decision when sufficient compliance or discharge of said decision or order has been attained.

 In the matter of Bellamy v.
 Sabine